uchicago-cs/cmsc23310/website/calendar.rst

 Spring 2016 Calendar and Reading List
 -------------------------------------

-**Note: This reading list is still tentative, and subject to change!**

 Make sure you don't miss the :ref:`additional-reading` at the bottom of this page.

 Week 1